-Appendix H — Glossary of Programming Jargon
+Appendix J — Glossary of Programming Jargon

 “Jargon” means words which have a very specific meaning within a given discipline.
 All disciplines have their own jargon, sometimes called slang.
 These words can be repurposed real words like script or can be made up like truthiness.